Can Your Credit Card Help With Coronavirus Travel Cancellations?

 Probably not, but travel companies are stepping up to the plate

-As the coronavirus (COVID-19) spreads around the world, it’s causing lots of disruptions, including for travelers.
-If you have a trip coming up, or recently had an international flight canceled due to COVID-19 concerns, you may be wondering about the typical costs associated with changing or canceling flights, hotels, or other travel reservations.
+As the coronavirus (COVID-19) continues to spread around the world, it’s causing lots of disruptions, including for travelers.
+If you have a trip coming up, or had a trip canceled due to COVID-19 concerns, you may be wondering about the typical costs associated with changing or canceling flights, hotels, or other travel reservations.

 Here’s what you should know right now:

 Does Credit Card Travel Insurance Cover Coronavirus Costs?

 Trip interruption and cancellation insurance are two benefits on many travel rewards credit cards, including airline- and hotel-branded cards issued by American Express, Barclays, Capital One, and Chase.

 Trip interruption and cancellation insurance benefits are intended to help reimburse travelers for unused, prepaid expenses such as flight tickets, tour bookings, and hotel stays if a trip is called off or cut short.
 The coverage benefits, which vary greatly among cards, are intended to help you recoup travel expenses that might otherwise be non-refundable or cost extra to change.

 Unfortunately, when it comes to COVID-19, unless you actually come down with the virus or your doctor specifically instructs you not to travel, credit card travel interruption or cancellation insurance probably won’t cover any lost, nonrefundable costs.